 WPLC is suing over the police violence on the night of November 20-21, 2016, at Backwater Bridge.
 Read more.

-Separate and apart from Dundon v.
-Kirchmeier, there have been two SLAPP suits attempted against a number of organizations and individuals, including a handful of Water Protectors, neither of which have succeeded.
 SLAPP suits are a scare tactic used by corporations to try and stop protesters who are speaking out in opposition to them.
 Broadly, they involve suing people for speaking out on matters of public importance.
-The suits are often lengthy documents filled with many pages of baseless claims.
-Their sheer size is meant to induce fear of the formal and often inflammatory language in which they are written, as well as the financial fear of incurring legal bills associated with defending such lawsuits.
+These suits are often lengthy documents filled with many pages of baseless claims.
+Their sheer size is meant to induce fear through the formal and often inflammatory language in which they are written, as well as the financial implications of incurring legal bills for being forced to defend yourself from such lawsuits.

 Dakota Access, LLC vs. Dave Archambault III, et.al.

 In August 2016, DAPL tried to stop Water Protectors from gathering in proximity to its work site near Highway 1806 by filing a SLAPP suit to enjoin them from “interfering” with the construction of the pipeline.
 Chief Judge Daniel Hovland dismissed this suit in United States District Court on March 19, 2018, but it had been effectively rendered moot within three months of its filing when he failed to grant an extension to a Temporary Restraining Order barring Water Protectors from the designated construction site.
 More information about the significance of this legal victory for Water Protectors can be found here.